HL7/davinci-ecdx/input/pagecontent/requesting-attachments.md

 {% include requests-277_278.md %}

-The same data elements sent in the request for attachments are echoed back when submitting the attachments using the [`$submit-attachment`] operation.
-The mappings between the corresponding data communicated in the CDex Request Attachment Profile elements and the  [`$submit-attachment`] parameters are shown in the table below:

-{% include attachments_to_requests.md %}

 The data element mapping table is available as a [CSV](data-element-mapping.csv) and [Excel](data-element-mapping.xlsx) file.

 ### *Solicited* Attachment Transaction Walk Through